Eviction in the United States: Japanese American internment during WWII

 During World War II, mass evictions of Japanese Americans on the West Coast occurred due to perceived threats of national security after the Pearl Harbor bombings.
 Evictions began in early 1942 after the inaction of Executive Order 9066 by president Franklin Roosevelt.
-Within 6 months, 112,000 people were sent to internment camps.
+Within six months, 112,000 people were sent to internment camps.
 Those who were forced into these internment camps were slowly released after the end of the war in 1945.
 The last internment camp did not close until nine months after the end of the war.
 In 1948, Congress passed a law that would reimburse Japanese Americans for their material losses; however, only ten cents of every dollar was repaid.
-Finally, in 1988, President Reagan signs a bill which paid each survivor of internment camps $20,000.
+In 1988, President Ronald Reagan signed a bill that paid each survivor of internment camps $20,000.